-The search procedures are notably used when compiling or handling a message sent to an object.
-The exact details of the search procedures depend on the role played by the object receiving the message, as explained next.
+The search procedures are used when sending a message (using the ::/2, ::/1, and /1 control constructs) and when making super calls (using the ^^/1 control construct).
+The exact details of the search procedures depend on the role played by the object receiving the message or making the super call, as explained next.
 The search procedures are also used by the current_predicate/1 and predicate_property/2 reflection predicates.

 Search order for prototype hierarchies¶